-This is my challenge – which I’ve chosen to accept – I want to try to read one book from every country in the world!
+This is my challenge – which I’ve chosen to accept – I want to try to read one novel from every country in the world!
 Preferably a classic, something of the ‘best’ that the country has to offer, unless that is one that I’ve already read.
-I am trying to find a novel if at all possible, or an epic poem; but if I can’t get that, then any poetry, a play or something else will do; if I can’t find a book by a native I’ll take a novel or other book written about the country by someone else, though I’d rather read a native voice.
+If I can’t find a book by a native I’ll take a novel or other book written about the country by someone else, though I’d rather read a native voice.
 I’m aiming for a work that can tell me a lot about the country and its people.
 If I can, I’ll read it in the original language (which will slow me down a lot!)
 I’ve settled down to a rate of one book a month and it’s my intention to post my impressions of one of the books each month.
 I find I’ve already covered a lot of countries.
-But will I be able to find something for every land?
-Let’s see!

 As to the definition of a ‘country’, I don’t intend to limit myself to any particular list (which will anyway probably be out of date by the time I finish.)
 I hope to include at least some territories, should-be countries and once-were countries if possible.
 I’m reading them in order of population size – largest to smallest, from China to Vatican City!
 Of course I’d already read books from quite a few countries before I started this project in 2011, so I’m going to read another one from those places.